simon-kachepa/coding-for_practice/0x05-pointers/README.md

-This directory is for practice programs on pointers
+This directory contains C practice programs on pointers